StakeReload/xs-web/README.md

-# StakeReloadXS
+# StakeReload

-StakeReloadXS is a subscription-based web application that allows users to claim casino reloads and social drops quickly and easily with a pay-as-you-go model.
+StakeReload is a subscription-based web application that allows users to claim casino reloads and social drops quickly and easily with a pay-as-you-go model.